 And I don't want that anymore.
 I never want to die again, Julio.
 I want to live forever.
 Every minute of every hour of every day.

-In a long letter adressed to Julio the Pirate, Mary John reflects on the childhood and teenage years spent on the little square where they both lived.
+In a long letter addressed to Julio the Pirate, Mary John reflects on the childhood and teenage years spent on the little square where they both lived.

-Between sorrow and humour, Mary John organizes her thoughts and emotions, gathering strength to inaugurate a new chapter of her story.
+Between sorrow and humour, Mary John organises her thoughts and emotions, gathering strength to inaugurate a new chapter of her story.